PIM Implementation: Full Guide

 1. APIs Support For Connecting To Varied Data Sources

 Different vendors treat third-party integrations differently.
-Yet, whatever technology they choose to connect the system to external sources, tools, and services, it is crucial for the software to rely on a large set of APIs.
+Yet, whatever technology they choose to connect the system to external sources, tools, and services, the software must rely on a large set of APIs.
 These shouldn’t only provide the bulk export/import gateway but also be customizable and configurable enough to cater to individual preferences users have.

 2. Multitenancy Feature